thomaspernet/Financial_dependency_pollution/02_data_analysis/01_model_estimation/00_estimate_fin_ratio/03_so2_fin_ratio_sector.md

 tbe1  = "This table estimates eq(3). " \
 "Heteroskedasticity-robust standard errors " \
 "clustered at the city level appear inp arentheses. "\
+" Independent variable cashflow is measured as net income + depreciation over asset;"\
+" current ratio is measured as current asset over current liabilities. " \
-"\sym{*} Significance at the 10\%, \sym{**} Significance at the 5\%, \sym{***} Significance at the 1\%."
+"The following variables are lagged one year: Current Ratio, Cashflow, Liabilities/Assets, and Sales/Assets" "\sym{*} Significance at the 10\%, \sym{**} Significance at the 5\%, \sym{***} Significance at the 1\%."

 #multi_lines_dep = '(city/product/trade regime/year)'